 We welcome you to explore more of what Oswego has to offer business, industry, visitors and residents!

-Read customer feedback: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
-Verify Contact Information: Verify the phone numbers and email addresses listed.
+Look at reviews and ratings: Read the reviews and ratings to understand the business's reputation and reliability.
+Check Contact Details: Double-check the contact details such as phone numbers and email addresses.
 Check the official website for more details.
-Verify Location: Confirm the location using the provided Google map.
+Confirm Business Location: Confirm the location using the provided Google map.

-Operating Hours: Check the business's operating hours to make sure they are open when you call.
-Be aware of any holidays or special closures.
-Alternate Contact Methods: If the main phone number isn’t working, try contacting them through email or social media.
+Operating Hours: Confirm the working hours to ensure someone will be available to answer your call.
+Check for any holidays or days when the business might be closed.
+Secondary Contact Methods: If the main phone number isn’t working, try contacting them through email or social media.

-Avoid Sharing Sensitive Information: Keep sensitive information like social security numbers, credit card details, and passwords private.
-Verify the Representative: Make sure the representative is legitimate.
-Ask for their name and position and verify it on the official website.
-Before proceeding with any legal matters, consider understanding local $stateName state laws.
-It is also advisable to consult a licensed lawyer specializing in privacy laws to ensure compliance and to protect your rights and interests.
-You can find more information here by searching for a certified privacy legal advisor.
+Protect Your Personal Data: Never give out your social security number, credit card details, or passwords.
+Verify the Representative: Ensure that the person you are speaking with is a legitimate representative of the business.
+You can ask for their name and position and cross-check it on the business's official website.
+Before proceeding with any legal matters, consider researching local $stateName state laws.
+It is also advisable to speak with a licensed lawyer specializing in privacy laws to ensure conformity and to protect your rights and interests.
+You can find more information here by finding an accredited privacy law advisor.

-Weather Check: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
+Weather Conditions: Check local weather conditions before visiting the business, especially if the area is prone to extreme weather.
 Check Business Status: Make sure the business is open on your planned visit day, including any public holidays.